 Students requesting student loan funds who are in default on a student loan may not receive financial aid until the default status is removed by the guarantor, the U.S. Department of Education, or the school where that default occurred.
-To review your complete borrowing history, visit the National Student Loan Data System at https://studentaid.gov/h/manage-loans.
+To review your complete borrowing history, visit https://studentaid.gov.
+Log in using your FSA ID and password.
+Under your name in the upper right corner, click on 'My aid' to view your loan history.
 Remember, failure to repay your student loan(s) may result in your wages being garnished, negative reports being sent to credit bureaus, income tax refunds being withheld, and legal action being taken against you.

-Revised: 07/31/24
+Revised: 08/16/23